ON PUBLIC TRANSPORT

 IVB TRANSPORT ASSOCIATION INNSBRUCK

 Clean bikes can be transported on public transport operated by the IVB for free, provided they do not take up space required more urgently by other passengers.
 In particular, strollers and wheelchair users of course take priority.
-Thank you for your understanding.
 The IVB allows bike transport on weekdays from 8 am to 3 pm and from 6.30 pm to 6 am.
 During weekends and public holidays, bikes can be transported without any restrictions.
-The buses on lines A, H and J each have a bike rack on the back of the vehicle that can take four bicycles.
+The buses on lines A, K and J each have a bike rack on the back of the vehicle that can take four bicycles.
 This bike rack can be used at any time.
-More information is available at www.ivb.at
+More information is available in german at www.ivb.at

 - The minimum age for unaccompanied bikers on line J is 14 years.
 Younger bikers must be accompanied by an adult.